tylerpcarter/inls161/refsheets/index.md

 <a href="http://vim.rtorr.com/" target="_blank">VIM Cheat Sheet - Richard Torruellas</a>

 <a href="http://tnerual.eriogerg.free.fr/vimqrc.pdf" target="_blank">VIM Quick Reference Card - Laurent Gregoire</a>

+## APT (Advanced Packaging Tool)

+{% marginnote 'apt' '**APT** is the Advanced Packaging Tool which maintains, downloads, updates, and installs software repositories and packages on Ubuntu Linux.
+It is originally part of Debian Linux.
+APT-get is the primary command-line tool that is used to interface with the package management system.' %}

+<a href="https://help.ubuntu.com/community/AptGet/Howto" target="_blank">AptGet/Howto - Ubuntu Documentation - Community Help Wiki</a>

 # Version Control